chalupaul/rpcv/README.md

 I'm assuming you're using the [New Windows Terminal](https://github.com/microsoft/terminal)

 All services in the monorepo can be added to your pythonpath so vscode can find class definitions.
-Create a `.env` directory in the project root with the following paths:
+Create a `.env` file in the project root with the following paths:

 `PYTHONPATH="<PATH_TO_REPO>rpcv\api;<PATH_TO_REPO>\rpcv\api_authorizer"`